tdmartin102/ajrdatabase/ExampleCode/Countries/README.txt

 MySQL Preparations:

  Assuming the application would be connecting over socket to the localhost:
- Create a new database and give the name 'arjtest' create a mysql user named dp with password rrd grant all privileges for this user to the ajrtest database Import the database sample into the MySQL database you just created
+ Create a new database and give the name 'ajrtest' create a mysql user named dp with password rrs grant all privileges for this user to the ajrtest database Import the database sample into the MySQL database you just created